hopsoft/universalid/README.md

 # Universal ID

-Universal ID provides recursive serialization for Ruby objects, allowing you to transform any object to/from a URL-Safe string.
-UID enables a wide range of use-cases for your applications and scripts.
+## Fast, recursive, and URL-Safe serialization for any Ruby object.

-It leverages [MessagePack](https://msgpack.org/) and [Brotli](https://github.com/google/brotli) _(a combo built for speed and best-in-class data compression)_.
+Universal ID leverages both [MessagePack](https://msgpack.org/) and [Brotli](https://github.com/google/brotli) _(a combo built for speed and best-in-class data compression)_.
 When combined, these libraries are up to 30% faster and within 2-5% compression rates compared to Protobuf. <a title="Source" href="https://g.co/bard/share/e5bdb17aee91">↗</a>

+Universal ID opens the flood gates with a deluge of [profoundly powerful yet easily implemented new use-cases](#) for your apps and scripts.

 > [!TIP]
 > All the code examples below can be tested on your local machine.
 Just clone the repo _(↑or use Gitpod above↑)_ and run `bin/console` to begin exploring.